$0.25 and 15 Minute Stovetop Grilled Corn

 - Chef's knife

-- Splatter screen (think wire mesh that you put over the pan if you were making bacon)
+- Splatter screen (think wire mesh that you would put over a pan if you were making bacon)

 - With your hands, remove and discard the entire husk from the corn along with as many strings as you can grab in 5 seconds.